Welcome to Child Nutrition!

 Students may select from the five components to build a school lunch.
 Lunch components are fruit, grain, protein, milk and vegetables.
 A student must take a minimum of three different components in order to pay the lunch price or to receive meal benefits.
 Students who take less than three different components will be charged a la carte prices.

 A student must select at least one serving of either fruit or vegetable with their meal both at lunch and at breakfast in order to be able to pay the lunch price or to receive meal benefits.
 This is in compliance with the Healthy Hunger-Free Kids Act (HHFKA) of 2010.
 Students do not have to take the meat/meat alternate and do not have to take a milk.

-Starting in the fall of 2017 there are new USDA regulations for Pre-K Meals.
-Pre-K student must take all the items on their menu.
-Pre-K menus are serve only and not offer vs serve.
-They cannot refuse items and do not get to choose their items.
-Pre-K menus meet the new Pre-K meal patterns.
+Pre-K students are welcome to eat school lunch in the cafeteria after their morning class or to come early and eat lunch in the cafeteria before their afternoon class.
+Pre-K meals have their own USDA meal pattern requirements.
+Pre-K student must take all the items on their set menu.
+Juice is limited to once per day so we save that for after school snack program.
 Pre-K students cannot have the flavored (chocolate) milk.
 They must have the unflavored (white) milk.
 Pre-K students cannot have grain-based desserts (granola bars, cinnamon rolls, grahams, etc.) or cereal with more than 6 grams of sugar per ounce.

-If you have any comments about the menu or your school cafeteria please e-mail Rose Ann Martin at email@example.com.
+If you have any comments about the menu or your school cafeteria please e-mail Alissa Gustof at firstname.lastname@example.org.